Topic(s):Customer CentricityCustomer EngagementCX & Business StrategyCustomer Retention

 Losing precious time:32% of customers will walk away from a brand they love after a bad experience.
-Online, it happens in just a click.
+Online, it happens with just a click.
 Assume all your competitors are focusing on e-commerce too.
 If you blindly take action purely based on the revenue numbers, you could be working on the wrong issue.
 Another waste of budget and especially a waste of time.

 How to halt decreasing e-commerce sales

 Start using customer feedback to your advantage.
 Ask for open, candid customer feedback before and after a conversion takes place.
 There's no point in ramping up the marketing efforts and optimizing the check-out flow if your product is the reason why sales are dropping.
 Listen to your customers, pay attention to their needs, and act effectively.

 There are so many ways where you can get the feedback you need.
 There are multiple questions and metrics.
 Why not use CSAT (Customer Satisfaction) and CES (Customer Effort Score) instead of the good old NPS score?
 Those targeted scales in combination with open feedback will put you on the right track towards a solution.
 Also, play with timings.
 A survey right after the delivery will have lots of feedback on your processes, while a survey 3 months after purchase (“hey, are you still enjoying that new coffeemaker?”) will tell you much more about your product.
 There’s a great mix to be made with different scales, timings, and by combining online and offline feedback.

 So to wrap up: